submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

     PodSelector metav1.LabelSelector `json:"podSelector,omitempty"`
 }

+const (
+    // GlobalnetEgressIPSuccess means that Globalnet was able to successfully
+    // allocate the GlobalIP as requested in GlobalnetEgressIP object.
+    GlobalnetEgressIPSuccess GlobalnetEgressIPStatus = "Success"

+    // GlobalnetEgressIPError means that Globalnet was unable to allocate the
+    // GlobalIP for the requested GlobalnetEgressIP object.
+    GlobalnetEgressIPError GlobalnetEgressIPStatus = "Error" )

 type EgressIPStatus struct {
+    // Status is one of {"Success", "Error"}
+    Status GlobalnetEgressIPStatus `json:"status,omitempty"`

+    // +optional
+    Message *string `json:"message,omitempty"`

     // The list of GlobalIPs assigned via this GlobalnetEgressIP object.
     GlobalIPs []string `json:"globalIPs"`